assilbekov/redux-toolkit-rtk-query-crud-example/README.md

 - This repo is a redux-toolkit RTK query crud example.
 - Auth and cache search are covered.
 - Fully on Typescript.
+- https://dummyjson.com/ used as backend service. https://dummyjson.com/docs/auth for auth service.

 ## Scripts